dpsa4fl/dpsa4fl-infrastructure/local-docker-setup/README.md

-# Local docker instance for DPSA
+# Local docker instance for dpsa4fl

 This file describes how to setup and start a local DPSA infrastructure instance, consisting of two aggregation servers.
 With it, you can test differentially private, federated ML projects, such as our [example project](https://github.com/dpsa-project/dpsa4fl-example-project/) locally on your development machine.